Morgan’s descendants are now dispersed from the Eastern seaboard all the way to Hawaii; we shall now follow the lives of his four children.

 Spurred on by the deaths at work of his father and older brother, Tom would go on and fulfil his father’s dream and in doing so becomes arguably the most successful “Moses” to date.
 He first went down an Indiana coal mine at the age of 11, and later saw his father knocked unconscious by a “slab of slate” in Lucas Iowa when he was just “13“.
 Witnessing this accident at first hand is what fuelled the “boy“s interest in mine safety; which he would later be in a position to influence, as he rose to the pinnacle of the industry.
 With his father incapacitated from his injuries, Tom now had to bring home money himself to help support the family, rather than simply being his dad’s “helper“.
 Faced with this situation he became a “trapper boy” which involved sitting all day in the dark entry of a mine, opening and shutting a door to trap and divert a current of air.
 After the eventual death of his father from his injuries, and before he started on his amazing rise to the top, Tom had embarked on a coal mining “tour” which took in mule driving at St. David Illinois, and finally the Pawnee Mine at Grape Creek.
 This mine was just two miles from Westville Illinois, where he was then living.
 By 1896 Tom was earning $3 a day as a “regular” coalminer.
 The following year, aged just 28, Tom was elected president of his local union and was also appointed as a delegate to the Illinois United Mine Workers of America convention.
 He eventually hung up his coal pick in 1905, aged 36, and turned to management, when he was appointed as Secretary of the Illinois State Mining Board by no less a person than the State Governor himself.
 Jobson’s book tells us that this was a fulfilment of a dream which Tom had on his first day at work, when he “suddenly discovered his father half-buried under several large pieces of slate“; “unable to budge it” the young boy was helped by a “tall, powerful-looking man” who had “rose beside him“.
 The man in the “realistic and vivid” dream, then commanded Tom in “a stern voice” that he “must help coal miners“.

 Tom’s meteoric rise continued two years later when he became a state mines inspector for the “twelfth district“, which included his hometown of Westville.
 His achievements were all the more remarkable as, due to spending a total of just 15 months in schooling, he was still illiterate into his late twenties.
 He was eventually taught to read and write by his wife, the public school educated “petite Scotch girl with golden curly hair, light blue eyes, and ruddy cheeks” – Robena Hamilton Pringle or “Beanie” (b.29/9/1874 in Scotland).
 Tom and school-teacher Robena got married on February 13th 1896.
 “All his life, Tom had been a champion of the unfortunate miners.
 He was conscious of their poverty and miseries“, and now he was in a position to do something about it; remembering a promise he made to his late father and not so late Uncle Evan – “To do something to end the tragedies that had needlessly taken the lives of so many coal miners.”
 In 1924 Tom was sent to the Chicago Republican convention as the delegate to elect their presidential candidate.
 “Big Boss” Tom eventually went on to become president of the giant H.C.
 Frick Coal Co. in 1927, and in the census of 1930 was described as a 60 year old mine owner living in Vermillion Illinois.
 When he retired aged “Three score and ten“, he warranted a mention in the September 1939 issue of TIME Magazine.
 On the front cover was his look-alike Winston Churchill, and inside he was described as “Hard-boiled” and “round faced” – the Moses answer to Alan Sugar perhaps!
 It continued – “At eleven Welsh-blooded Tom Moses began his career in an Indiana mine, soon had a union card.
 By the time he was 40, he had changed to the management side of the tracks, and in 1933 as president of U.S. Steel’s subsidiary, H.C.
 Frick Coke Co., carried the ball for steel in its first New Deal struggle with labour“.
 Later on September 12th 1946, Mrs. Moses opened, what was at the time, the country’s largest coal mine – the eponymous Robena Mine in Pennsylvania.
 Not to be outdone by his missus, Tom got a paddle steamer on Lake Erie named after him; as you do!
 As a final tribute to our Tom, I include an extract from the book “History under our feet” – The story of Vermilion Co.
 Illinois – “One of the leading personalities to arise from the Westville coal fields was Tom Moses, who became one of the nation’s most highly respected coalmining executives.
 His accomplishments are all the more remarkable since he started his career as one of the most “disadvantaged” of Americans“.
+Tom retired on the 1st of January 1946, but was persuaded to come out of retirement by the State Governor, to take the post of Head of Mines & Minerals Dept. on October 1st 1947.
 But perhaps Tom’s proudest moment came when he and his wife were invited to a reception at the White House by President Calvin Coolidge and “Mrs. Coolidge” on December 8th 1927.
 No doubt Tom’s late father Morgan Moses would have been extremely proud of his son’s achievements, which certainly vindicated his decision to leave the “Black Mountain” all those years before – 61 years after he left Godre Wen Houses (little white houses skirting a South Wales valley), his son had got invited to THE White House; quite a remarkable journey.

 Away from work, Tom and Robena had “four” children – Harry Morgan (perhaps named for the above Mr.H.C.
 Frick) b.11/11/1896 in Westville ILL., Mabel(le) Jean b.14/6/1901 in Danville ILL, Elizabeth, a stillborn daughter (confirmation needed) “b.”19/9/1903 and George Thomas b.10/9/1905.
-Thomas Morgan Moses died in Danville Illinois on February 20th 1948 aged 78 years 6 months and 2 days from “Acute dilatation of heart” He was buried in a family plot at the Springhill Cemetery, Danville Vermilion Co.
+Thomas Morgan Moses died in Danville Illinois on February 20th 1948 aged 78 years 6 months and 2 days from “Acute dilatation of heart“.
+He died in hospital several weeks after an operation, and shortly after his 52nd wedding anniversary.
+He was buried in a family plot at the Springhill Cemetery, Danville Vermilion Co.
 ILL together with his wife Robena (d.25/5/1960), his stillborn daughter Elizabeth and his step-mam Sarah Ann.

 According to the details on eldest boy Harry M.’s military service form (he was called up at the age of 49!), he appeared to take after his mother’s side of the family – a tall Scot rather than a stocky Welshman.
 He graduated from Wabash College and became a coal engineer in Benton ILL; later aged 33, he was a mine superintendent in Georgetown ILL.
 Later still he went on to become president of both the Bituminous Coal Operators Association and the coal mining subsidiaries of the United States Steel Co., and was credited with helping to bring peaceful labour relations to the soft coal industry in the years following World war II.
 He was married twice; the first marriage to Ruth Cantrell, on January 19th 1918, ended in tragedy when she died from complications after giving birth to their third child Richard Cantrell Moses on 26/2/1928.
 Richard C. had two older siblings – Thomas William (b.
 Benton 30/1/1919 – d.1986), and Marianne Morgan (b.
 6/12/1921).
 Indianapolis-based Thomas William married Anne Elizabeth Murtha in 1942, their five children are Anne Tilman 1943, Elizabeth Morgan 1947, John Murtha 1950, Thomas William 1955 and Mary Cantrell 1957.
 Marianne married Hugh R.H.”Dick” Smith, and they too had five children – Leslie, Nancy Morgan, Lindsey, Tilman Cantrell and Scott.
 Marianne Morgan Smith (nee Moses) tragically ended up dying in a house fire in Chevy Chase, Maryland on New Years Day 1997.